 To identify SLs that are specific for CAGs (Figure 4A), we designed a screening platform that used biotinylated complex carbohydrates conjugated to fluorescently labeled streptavidin (SA) (Figure 4B).
 Briefly, a series of biotinylated carbohydrates (i.e., sialyl Lewis X, sialyl Lewis A, Lewis X and Lewis A) were obtained from the Consortium of Functional Glycomics (CFG).
 Because of our previous success with peptide library screening, we initially optimized our screening conditions using phenylboronic acid based peptide libraries instead of peptoid based ones incorporating either the phenylboronic acid or benzoboroxole moieties.
 For this assay, we pre-incubated the CFG glycans with FITC-streptavidin for 1 h in a 4:1 glycan-SA ratio then added this complex to our PBA-peptide library in screening buffer.
-Using this method, we identified 2 hits when screening with sLe^x as the target glycan.
-These hits were sequenced and had the following sequences: $sLe^{x1} = MRBB-LDRFRDL-Ac$ and $sLe^{x2} = MRBB-RDRWVDY-Ac$.
-In addition to validating this screening modality for identifying both peptide and peptoid based libraries, further analyses demonstrate that these hits bind sialyl Lewis X better than Le^x or either of the Le^a derivatives (see below).
+Using this method, we identified 2 hits when screening with sLex as the target glycan.
+These hits were sequenced and had the following sequences: $sLe^{x}1 = MRBB-LDRFRDL-Ac$ and $sLe^{x}2 = MRBB-RDRWVDY-Ac$ .
+In addition to validating this screening modality for identifying both peptide and peptoid based libraries, further analyses demonstrate that these hits bird sight Lewis X further analyses demonstrate that these hits bind sially Lewis X better than $Le^x$ or either of the $Le^a$ derivatives (see below).

 During the second year of funding we continued to focus on building SLs from peptides due to the immense success we have had with this structural motif.
-As such we screened our fixed-position-library (FPL) against fluorescein labeled prostate specific antigen (FITC-PSA).
+As such, we screened our fixed-positionlibrary (FPL) against fluorescein labeled prostate specific antigen (FITC-PSA).
 While the diagnostic utility of PSA has demonstrated little to no validity as a biomarker for prostate cancer, we chose PSA for screening because it displays many of the glycans overexpressed in prostate cancer and it is commercially available.
 Briefly, 2 mg of library beads were washed with PBSG twice and then incubated with 1% BSA in PBSG for 15 minutes to reduce nonspecific background binding.
 The solution was removed from the beads and 0.01 mg/ml of FITC-PSA in PBS was added.
-The beads were incubated with this solution for 20 hours at room temperature, after which the supernatant was removed and the resin washed with PBS three times before imaging using fluorescence microscopy.
+The beads were incubated with this from a typical image from screening the FPL with FITC-PSA.
+The bright bead indicates a "hit" for binding solution for 20 hours at room temperature, after which the supernatant was removed and the resin washed with PBS three times before imaging using fluorescence microscopy.
 Figure 2 depicts the green channel from a typical image from this screening protocol.
 Note that the brighter bead would be classified as a "hit."
 We are currently working to sequence these hits using MALDI-MS.